-7 Buildings should be located close to the pedestrian-oriented street (within 25 feet of the curb), with off- street parking behind and/or beside the buildings.
+Jouoign Envelope ID: 38FAA6A7-9C9F-4C3B-A66D-4D2106C64FF6 7 Buildings should be located close to the pedestrian-oriented street (within 25 feet of the curb), with off- street parking behind and/or beside the buildings.
 When a development plan is located along a high- volume corridor without on-street parking, one bay of parking separating the building frontage along the corridor is a preferred option.
-Response: 8 If the site is located at a street intersection, the main building or main part of the building should be placed at the corner.
+Response: The proposed rezoning would facilitate a townhouse development served by a private street(s).
+8 If the site is located at a street intersection, the main building or main part of the building should be placed at the corner.
 Parking, loading or service should not be located at an intersection.
-Response: 9 To ensure that urban open space is well-used, it is essential to locate and design it carefully.
+Response: The site is not located at a street intersection.
+9 To ensure that urban open space is well-used, it is essential to locate and design it carefully.
 The space should be located where it is visible and easily accessible from public areas (building entrances, sidewalks).
 Take views and sun exposure into account as well.
-Response: 10 New urban spaces should contain direct access from the adjacent streets.
+Response: Open space will be provided in accordance with the UDO.
+10 New urban spaces should contain direct access from the adjacent streets.
 They should be open along the adjacent sidewalks and allow for multiple points of entry.
 They should also be visually permeable from the sidewalk, allowing passersby to see directly into the space.
-Response: 11 The perimeter of urban open spaces should consist of active uses that provide pedestrian traffic for the space including retail, cafés, and restaurants and higher-density residential.
-Response: 12 A properly defined urban open space is visually enclosed by the fronting of buildings to create an outdoor "room" that is comfortable to users.
-Response: 13 New public spaces should provide seating opportunities.
-Response:
+Response: The proposed development would be served by a private street to Rock Quarry Road.
+11 The perimeter of urban open spaces should consist of active uses that provide pedestrian traffic for the space including retail, cafés, and restaurants and higher-density residential.
+Response: The proposed RX- zoning allows for limited retail uses that compliment the residential uses.
+12 A properly defined urban open space is visually enclosed by the fronting of buildings to create an outdoor "room" that is comfortable to users.
+Response: Open space will be provided in accordance with the UDO.
+13 New public spaces should provide seating opportunities.
+Response: Open space will be provided in accordance with the UDO.